Skip to Main Content

 e.
 Who will have access to this data?
 Indicate the team members (students, staff, collaborators) who will have access to the sensitive data.
 Include names when available.

 f.
-I have informed the above mentioned people that they will be handling sensitive data and the relevant terms and conditions, using the NTU undertaking form ‘Undertaking to safeguard confidential research information and data’ in ServiceNow:
+I have informed the above mentioned people that they will be handling sensitive data and the relevant terms and conditions, using the NTU undertaking form ‘Undertaking to safeguard confidential research information and data’ in ServiceNow (accessible to staff only):

 ○ Yes